omnisci3nce/celeritas/README.md

 *These can be movied into a CONTRIBUTING.md or something later on*

+## Project Structure

+`core` - basic engine lifecycle and facilities such as logging
+`ral` - thin abstraction over graphics apis
+`render` - reference renderer that is built on top of `ral`

 #### RAL

 - **`Desc` suffix** refers to a description of a resource that you pass to a function that then creates the resource